ReSo7200/ObfuscateMe/README.md

   <img src="https://github.com/ReSo7200/ObfuscateMe/blob/2d11a5993c8e829d2a2baae19bd7552a498d7a29/logo/Logo%20Big.jpg" alt="ObfuscateMe Logo" width="400"/>
 </div>

-ObfuscateMe is a **very simple APK obfuscator** that helps developers obscure their Android application code by refactoring class names, method names, and field variables.
+ObfuscateMe is a very simple APK obfuscator with a graphical user interface (GUI) that helps developers obscure their Android application code by refactoring class names, method names, and field variables.
 It was developed as part of my undergraduate project at the University of Bedfordshire.

+The GUI allows users to easily select the APK, packages, classes, and methods to obfuscate, making the process more intuitive and user-friendly.

 The goal is to make reverse engineering more difficult by renaming sensitive parts of the APK code, making it harder for unauthorized parties to understand the logic behind the app.
 Although it's simple and easy to use, it also provides flexible options for obfuscation and blacklisting specific parts of the code from obfuscation.